Biomedical Engineering (BIEN)

 Undergraduate independent study project of either a theoretical or experimental nature.

 Prerequisite: Jr. stndg., 3.000 GPA, cons. of instr., and cons. of dept. ch.; or Sr. stndg., 3.000 GPA, cons. of instr., and cons. of dept. ch.
+Consent required.

 Level of Study: Undergraduate

-BIEN 4998 Senior Design Project (3 credits)
+BIEN 4998 Senior Capstone Design 2 (3 credits)

 Course focuses on detailed design, prototyping, and testing design concepts.
 Course includes topics directly relevant to student design projects and careers in the engineering profession.
 Student team design projects culminate in a final report that documents the performance and details (engineering drawings and/or documentation) of their final design.
 2 hrs. lec., 1 hr. disc.